OS Tuning#

 export HSA_OVERRIDE_CPU_AFFINITY_DEBUG=0

-: Places HIP kernel arguments directly into device memory to reduce latency (default as of ROCm 6.2)HSA_OVERRIDE_CPU_AFFINITY_DEBUG=0
+HIP_FORCE_DEV_KERNARG=1: Places HIP kernel arguments directly into device memory to reduce latency (default as of ROCm 6.2)HSA_OVERRIDE_CPU_AFFINITY_DEBUG=0: Prevents internal ROCm threads from having CPU core affinity to all available cores

 Making Variables Permanent#

-To make these environment variables permanent, add them to /etc/environment
+To make these environment variables permanent, add them to /etc/environment:

 echo "export HIP_FORCE_DEV_KERNARG=1" | sudo tee -a /etc/environment